 One thing I did notice is how long the air seemed to last at night.
 I can only guess it’s due to the calm relaxing nature of a night dive”

-Night dives are limited for advanced divers only or advanced diver students.
+Night dives are limited for advanced divers and advanced diver students only.

 We have a large variety of creatures right here on our home reef, including Spanish Dancers, Nudibranchs, Flatworms, Guitar Rays, Cuttlefish, Octopus, Frog Fish, Moray Eels, Shrimps, Squid and many more.
 There is something here for everyone to enjoy.